rick79/AoC2024/README.md

  Memory estimate: 95.14 KiB, allocs estimate: 2204.
 ```

-## Day 14
+## Day 14: Restroom Redoubt
-Given a room with a specified height and width and a list of robots with a y, x position and a Δy, Δx velocity.
+You are in a bathroom at Easter Bunny HQ that is being patrolled by a swarm of robots that each have a position and velocity.
+You need to find out where the robots will be in the future.
+You are given the rooms height and width and a list of robots (with y, x, Δy/s, and Δx/s).
 Simulate where the robots will be after a given amount of time has passed.
 Robots that move outside the confines of the room teleport to the other side of the room.
 ### Part one
 The first part was pretty straigt forward.
-Simulate where the robots are after 100 iterations and calculate a score based on the multiple of robots in each quadrant of the room.
+Simulate where the robots are after 100 seconds and calculate a score based on the multiple of robots in each quadrant of the room.
 Robots that are in the middle horizontal and vertical lines does not count.
-Just increase each robots position with the velocity * iterations.
-Take this value modulo the width and height to account for robots moving of the right and bottom edges.
+Just increase each robots position with the velocity * number of seconds (100).
+Take the y component modulo the height and the x component modulo the width to account for robots moving of the right and bottom edges.
 If a robot has a negative position move it to the other side of the room to account for robots moving of the top and left edges.
+Calulate the score by multiplying the number of robots in each quadrant of the room discounting robots that are on either of the middle lines.
 ```
 BenchmarkTools.Trial: 7911 samples with 1 evaluation.
  Range (min … max):  173.000 μs …   3.214 s  ┊ GC (min … max): 0.00% …  0.00%